SliceMatch: Geometry-guided Aggregation for Cross-View Pose Estimation

 \textbf{Loss Function:} We modify the infoNCE loss~\cite{oord2018representation} from contrastive representation learning~\cite{khosla2020supervised} to train SliceMatch.
 Using $K = K_{train}$ training poses, our loss $\mathcal{L}$ is defined as,

-In Eq.~\eqref{eq:methodology_infonce_loss}, $\alpha$ is our introduced hyperparameter that weighs the contribution of $K$ poses to the learning, $c^{GT}$ is the cosine similarity between $\globalFeatG$ and $\globalFeatA^{GT}$ at $\xi^{GT}$ and $c^k$ is that between $\globalFeatG$ and $\globalFeatA^k$ at $\xi^k$. $\tau$ is the hyperparameter proposed in \cite{oord2018representation}.
+In Equation~\eqref{eq:methodology_infonce_loss}, $\alpha$ is our introduced hyperparameter that weighs the contribution of $K$ poses to the learning.
+Variable $c^{GT}$ is the cosine similarity between $\globalFeatG$ and $\globalFeatA^{GT}$ at $\xi^{GT}$, and $c^k$ is that between $\globalFeatG$ and $\globalFeatA^k$ at $\xi^k$.
+Hyperparameter~$\tau$ is proposed in \cite{oord2018representation}.
 The original infoNCE loss in~\cite{oord2018representation} can be acquired using $\alpha=K$.
 With $\mathcal{L}$, we contrast the ground truth pose with $K_{train}$ other poses at different locations and orientations, thus the model learns to extract discriminative features for both location and orientation prediction.